s0w0h/coolshare/docs/README.en.md

 ## Introduction

-`CoolShare` is a lightweight and easy-to-use code snippet sharing tool designed to help individuals and teams quickly build an internal code collaboration and sharing platform.
+`CoolShare` is a lightweight and easy-to-use Text and code snippet sharing tool designed to help individuals and teams quickly build an internal code collaboration and sharing platform.

 ## Features